 When the downloading process is finished, run it and follow the prompts.
 Once installed, the MalwareBytes AntiMalware will try to update itself and when this task is finished, click the “Scan Now” button to detect malware related files, folders and registry keys.
 A system scan can take anywhere from 5 to 30 minutes, depending on your computer.
 When a malware, ad supported software or potentially unwanted programs are detected, the count of the security threats will change accordingly.
 When you’re ready, click “Quarantine Selected” button.

-The MalwareBytes Anti-Malware is a free program that you can use to get rid of all detected folders, files, services, registry entries and so on.
+The MalwareBytes Anti-Malware is a malware removal tool that you can use to remove all detected folders, files, services, registry entries and other malware related files for free.
 To learn more about this malicious software removal utility, we recommend you to read and follow the few simple steps or the video guide below.